ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "expires" time, then the server SHOULD change the status of the application to "invalid" and MAY delete the application resource.

-The server SHOULD issue the requested certificate and update the application resource with a URL for the certificate as soon as the client has fulfilled the server's requirements.
-If the client has already satisfied the server's requirements at the time of this request (e.g., by obtaining authorization for all of the identifiers in the certificate in previous transactions), then the server MAY proactively issue the requested certificate and provide a URL for it in the "certificate" field of the application.
+The server MUST issue the requested certificate and update the application resource with a URL for the certificate as soon as the client has fulfilled the server's requirements.
+If the client has already satisfied the server's requirements at the time of this request (e.g., by obtaining authorization for all of the identifiers in the certificate in previous transactions), then the server MUST proactively issue the requested certificate and provide a URL for it in the "certificate" field of the application.
 The server MUST, however, still list the satisfied requirements in the "requirements" array, with the state "valid".